Diving sites

 Garden

-Relatively shallow: perfect for a "thrill" dive or even a night dive or advanced beginners.
+Relatively shallow: perfect for a "thrill" dive or even a night dive.

-Bottom formed of masses of colorful hard corals and sponges.
+Bottom made up of colorful hard coral massifs and sponges.

-Various corals and their attendant invertebrates (small fish, shrimp, nudibranchs) and small tropical fish.
+Various corals and their accompanying invertebrates (small fish, shrimp, nudibranchs) and small tropical fish.

 Abundant fauna but less "pelagic" than on deeper drop-offs.

-Ideal for those who enjoy observing coral micro-ecosystems and the typical behaviors of reef-related species.
+Ideal for those who enjoy observing coral micro-ecosystems and the typical behaviors of reef-associated species.